German version of this article here

 After the initial setup the meter shows the desired value e.g. '0' - in this case '0' is an example because you might want to deliberately over or under expose the sequence to keep light areas from clipping, during a sunset for example.

 Now you need to remember the initial value you just set.
 While the scene gets darker the indicator moves to the negative section.
 If this indicator is at '-1' (or 'initial value - 1') you know that the current image will be under exposed by one stop - this way you know that you can compensate for exactly one stop.
-Using this method has big advantages over the use of the histogram as you do not need to touch the camera more than necessary and even save on some battery.

 During post production with the 'holy grail' you will compensate for those jumps simply by using LRTimelapse.
 How this can be done exactly is explained in the tutorial video on the tutorial website